 - 2019 pCPA created the Review Process & pCPA Negotiations Update which outlines the pCPA’s negotiation process for biosimilars in response to Health Technology Assessment (HTA) review changes.

-Manufacturers that intend to launch a biosimilar product into the Canadian market and intend to negotiate with pCPA for public reimbursement should submit the Manufacturer Notification of Intent to Negotiate a Biosimilar form to initiate discussions with the pCPA.
+Manufacturers that intend to launch a biosimilar product into the Canadian market and intend to negotiate with pCPA for public reimbursement should submit the Manufacturer Notification of Intent to Negotiate a Biosimilar form to [email protected] to initiate discussions with the pCPA.